Sigur Rós: 2013–2019: Kveikur and departures of Kjartan and Orri

 The band provided original music and a rendition of "The Simpsons Theme", as well as a brief cameo, for the Simpsons episode "The Saga of Carl", which aired on 19 May 2013.

 The band appeared in the HBO TV series Game of Thrones episode "The Lion and the Rose" on 13 April 2014.
-They also covered the song "The Rains of Castamere", which was originally recorded by The National for the earlier episode "Blackwater".
+They also covered the song "The Rains of Castamere", which was originally recorded by the National for the earlier episode "Blackwater".

 Georg and Orri worked with Georg's brother Kjartan Dagur "KD" Hólm and the composer Hilmar Örn Hilmarsson on the soundtrack to The Show of Shows: 100 Years of Vaudeville, Circuses and Carnivals.
 This was released as an album, Circe – Music Composed for The Show of Shows, on the Krunk label in the UK on 28 August 2015.

 A reissue of the band's second album, Ágætis byrjun, was announced in early 2015.
 It was announced to feature previously unheard studio and live recordings as well as photographic and documentary material from their personal archives.

 On 31 January 2017 it was announced that the band would be touring later in 2017, playing concerts in the United States, Canada, New Zealand, Australia, Japan, the United Kingdom, France, Belgium, the Netherlands, Sweden, Norway, Denmark, Germany, Austria, Italy, Switzerland, Croatia, Chile, Argentina and Brazil.

 The band, in collaboration with Alex Somers, produced two instrumental pieces, "End" and "Match", for the Black Mirror season four episode "Hang the DJ", aired on 29 December 2017.

 On 8 May 2018, the band released a new multimedia project called Liminal, which they described as an "endless mixtape" of ambient music which will be continuously added to over time.
 In addition, Jónsi, Somers, and frequent collaborator Paul Corley announced a series of "live soundbaths," where the music would be played in front of an audience.

 In September 2018, Orri was accused of sexual assault by artist Meagan Boyd.
 On 1 October 2018, he announced that he had decided to leave the band "in light of the scale of this matter".
-In March 2019, Sigur Rós were charged with tax evasion, accused of having submitted incorrect tax returns from 2011 to 2014, evading 151m Icelandic krona.
+In March 2019, Sigur Rós were charged with tax evasion, accused of having submitted incorrect tax returns from 2011 to 2014, evading 151 million Icelandic krona.
 The band members blamed their former accountant and said they were co-operating with the authorities.
 The case was dismissed in October 2019 but this decision was later overruled by an appellate court.
-Three members were cleared, but the charges against Jónsi and his company Frakkur will proceed.
+Three members were cleared, but the charges against Jónsi and his company Frakkur proceeded.
+On March 24, 2023, all charges were dismissed.